axoflow/axosyslog-core-docs/content/docs/chapter-parsers/csv-parser/reference-parsers-csv/_index.md

 If you use more than one delimiter, note the following points:

-  - {{% productparam "abbrev" %}} will split the message at the nearest possible delimiter.
+  - {{% param "product.abbrev" %}} will split the message at the nearest possible delimiter.
 The order of the delimiters in the configuration file does not matter.

   - You can use both string delimiters and character delimiters in a parser.

   - The string delimiters can include characters that are also used as character delimiters.

-  - If a string delimiter and a character delimiter both match at the same position of the message, {{% productparam "abbrev" %}} uses the string delimiter.
+  - If a string delimiter and a character delimiter both match at the same position of the message, {{% param "product.abbrev" %}} uses the string delimiter.